Kaciras/deasync/README.md

 =======
 [![NPM version](http://img.shields.io/npm/v/deasync.svg)](https://www.npmjs.org/package/deasync)

 DeAsync turns async function into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
-The core of deasync is writen in C++.
+The core of deasync is written in C++.

 ## Motivation